MikeMaximus/gbm/GBM/readme.txt

 	- It now appears in the taskbar, just in case it does get hidden behind other windows.
 	- The GBM icon is now displayed on this window.
 - Improvements to the "Import Game Configurations" window
-	- Added "Show Selected Only" option.
+	- Added "Show Only Selected" option.
-		- This option will filter the current list to show only what's currently selected.
+		- This option will filter the current list to show only currently selected configurations.
 		- This option can be combined with the text filter.
+	- Added "Detect Saved Games" button.
+		- This button allows you to detect configurations with saved games.
+This has always been automatically done when the form is opened, but the button is useful if you need to start over.
+		- Using this button will not unselect any configurations you manually selected.
 	- You can now maximize or minimize this window.
+	- Increased the default size of the window.
 	- The GBM icon is now displayed on this window and it now appears in the taskbar.

 Windows:

 - Simplified the code used to hide the main window.
 	- Prevents the weird flicker effect that could occur when clicking the close button.

-v1.2.3 is still in development.
-This file will be updated as changes are made.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html